Relating random matrix map enumeration to a universal symbol calculus for recurrence operators in terms of Bessel-Appell polynomials: Fundamental Equations in the Continuum Limit and Symbol Calculus

 \begin{prop} The Riemann invariants, $r_\pm$ are respectively constant along the integral curves (characteristics) of the respective ode's $\frac{dx}{dt} = j \lambda_\pm(r_+, r_-)$, where $j = 2\nu+1$. \end{prop} \begin{proof} We have from (\ref{RinvtToda}) that \beann \partial_t r_\pm + j \lambda_\pm \partial_x r_\pm &=& 0 \eeann So, if $x_\pm(t)$ satisfies \beann \frac{dx_\pm}{dt} = j \lambda_\pm, \eeann then \beann \partial_t r_\pm + \frac{dx}{dt} \partial_x r_\pm &=& 0\\ \frac{d}{dt} r_\pm (t, x_\pm(t)) &=& 0 \eeann where the second equation follows from the first by the chain rule.
 Hence $r_\pm$ is indeed constant along the respective charaacteristics $x_\pm(t)$. \end{proof}

 Of course the precise form of these characteristics are determined by the curve of initial data one chooses for the characteristic ode's.
-In our case of single valence this curve is determined by the self-similar scaling associated to Euler's relation: \beann (x, x^{\frac{j}{2}-1}_\pm). \eeann As we will see, in section \ref{chargeom} the inegral surface $\mathcal{S}$ in this case has the form of a cone over an algebraic curve $\mathcal{C}.$
+In the case of regular valence this curve is determined by the self-similar scaling associated to Euler's relation: \beann (x, x^{\frac{j}{2}-1}_\pm). \eeann As we will see, in section \ref{chargeom} the inegral surface $\mathcal{S}$ in this case has the form of a cone over an algebraic curve $\mathcal{C}.$